 Olive oil is a monounsaturated fat.
 The best type of olive oil is extra virgin olive oil and like all fats, olive oil is made up of fatty acids, mostly containing oleic acid at a rate of 55-83%.
 It also contains 36 known phenolic compounds; these are various compounds that have beneficial effects to our health.

 As I also mentioned above, it contains one particular compound called oleocanthal that helps reduce inflammation.
-Researchers have found that oleocanthal has the same anti-inflammatory response in the body as NSAID ibuprofen.
+Researchers have found that oleocanthal has the same anti-inflammatory response in the body as the commonly consumed anti-inflammatory tablet ibuprofen.
 It’s not as potent but it doesn’t have any side effects like NSAIDs either, so that’s a great thing.

 So all in all, it’s got some great components that help improve our health and have great benefits for diabetes.